fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_award_count.md

 ### Request

-filter: Defines how the awards are filtered.
+filters: Defines how the awards are filtered.
 The filter object is defined here.

 https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation